 At Harbinger, the class team around the child provide the initial and daily early help at all times for the any child in their class.
-If there is a child with known vulnerabilities, then this child will be referred to the school learning mentor.
-This will all be under the guidance and instruction of the DSL who is also the SENDCo.
-If it is deemed necessary then provision for additional support will be sought via the Early Help Hub or services such as CAMHs.
+If there is a child with known vulnerabilities, then this child will be referred to the school Learning Mentor or Nurture Mentors.
+This will all be under the guidance and instruction of the Pastoral Lead and DSL.

+If it is deemed necessary, the school will contact THEWS or MAST.
+This could lead to communication with the Early Help Hub or services such as CAMHs.

 It may also be helpful to complete an EHA and hold regular Team Around the Child/Family meetings.
-This will be monitored and reviewed, if it is felt that progress is not being made at this level then the DSL will contact CPAL to seek advice about the next steps.
+This will be monitored and reviewed, if it is felt that progress is not being made at this level then the DSL will contact MAST to seek advice about the next steps.

-The DSL will contact the LBTH Early Help Hub for support and advice if required:
+The DSL will contact the LBTH MAST for support and advice if required: 020 7364 5006 (Option 3) 020 7364 3444/5601/5606/5358/7796